Hong Kong Tourism Board: VIP offers

-Simply by presenting his/her travel document and a copy of QTS promotional leaflet at a participating QTS merchant, visitor can enjoy special privileges ranging from exclusive discount to small gift (e.g. a free silk tee for purchasing a suit at a custom tailor).
+Simply by presenting his/her travel document and a copy of QTS promotional leaflet at a participating QTS merchant, visitors can enjoy special privileges ranging from exclusive discount to small gift (e.g. a free silk tee for purchasing a suit at a custom tailor).
 In addition to displaying the QTS gold and black sign, participating QTS merchants would also display the red VIP Offers sign as recognition.
 The VIP Offers programme was discontinued on 31 December 2008.

 Incidents

 3D-GOLD Jewellery ()

-Investigations were launched against one of the 3D-GOLD outlets after 40 customers complained they had been harassed by staff and prevented from leaving the shop.
+Investigations were launched against one of the 3D-GOLD outlets after 40 customers complained that they had been harassed by the staff and had been prevented from leaving the shop.
 The entire 3D-GOLD chain store was stripped of its QTS status with effect from 1 December 2004.
 This was the first termination in the scheme's history.